mongodb/mongo-python-driver/doc/examples/authentication.rst

 SCRAM-SHA-256 is the default authentication mechanism supported by a cluster configured for authentication with MongoDB 4.0 or later.
 Authentication requires a username, a password, and a database name.
-The default database name is "admin", this can be overidden with the ``authSource`` option.
+The default database name is "admin", this can be overridden with the ``authSource`` option.
 Credentials can be specified as arguments to :class:`~pymongo.mongo_client.MongoClient`::